Suggested Searches

 Artist's impression of the ten hot jupiter exoplanets studied by astronomer david sing and his colleagues

 When Hubble launched in 1990, there were no confirmed planets outside of our solar system.
-Scientists have since established the existence of more than 5,000 extrasolar planets, most of them discovered by NASA’s Kepler and TESS space observatories and by ground-based telescopes.
-Hubble, however, has also made some unique contributions to the planet hunt.
+Hubble’s unique capabilities allow it to explore planetary systems around other stars.
+Scientists have since established the existence of more than 5,000 extrasolar planets.

-Astronomers use Hubble to take the first measurements of the atmospheric composition of extrasolar planets.
+Hubble’s unique contributions to the planet hunt include taking the first measurements of the atmospheric composition of extrasolar planets.
 Its observations have identified atmospheres that contain sodium, oxygen, carbon, hydrogen, carbon dioxide, methane, helium, and water vapor.
-Most of the planetary bodies studied to date are too hot for life as we know it.
-But Hubble observations demonstrate that we can detect and measure the basic organic components for life on planets orbiting other stars.
+Hubble observations demonstrate that we can detect and measure the basic organic components for life on planets orbiting other stars.

 NASA/JPL-Caltech